omnivector-solutions/license-manager/lm-cli/README.rst

     $ make test

-To lint and format the code, use the Makefile
+To lint and format the code, use the Makefile:

 .. code-block:: console